 In Permit Year 2 (2019-2020), Halifax developed a draft IDDE bylaw for passage at Town Meeting.
-The June Town Meeting was postponed due to COVID-19 public health crisis, so Halifax will work to pass the bylaw in Permit Year 3.
-The draft IDDE bylaw provides legal authority to prohibit illicit discharges; investigate suspected illicit discharges; eliminate illicit discharges, including discharges from properties not owned by or controlled by the MS4 that discharge into the MS4 system; and implement appropriate enforcement procedures and actions.
-The draft bylaw anticipates that the Board of health will be the responsible authority.
+The June 2020 Town Meeting was postponed due to COVID-19 public health crisis, so Halifax passed the bylaw at the rescheduled Town Meeting in September 2020.
+The IDDE bylaw provides legal authority to prohibit illicit discharges; investigate suspected illicit discharges; eliminate illicit discharges, including discharges from properties not owned by or controlled by the MS4 that discharge into the MS4 system; and implement appropriate enforcement procedures and actions.
+The bylaw identifies the Board of Health as the responsible authority.
+Halifax is currently working to implement edits to the bylaw proposed by the Massachusetts Attorney General and will finalize the bylaw as soon as feasible.